- Infant Mortality

-- Supporting evidence-based, culturally-appropriate communication and social marketing strategies to help educate families about ways to promote infant health, including family planning, breastfeeding, immunizations, smoking cessation, and safe sleep practices (2, 3)
+- Supporting evidence-based, culturally-appropriate public awareness campaigns to educate families about ways to promote infant health; topics should include family planning, smoking cessation, healthy maternal weight, safe sleep practices, breastfeeding, and immunizations (2, 10)

 Sources for this narrative:

-1. California Dept. of Public Health.
-(2017).
-Genetic Disease Screening Program.
-Retrieved from: https://www.cdph.ca.gov/Programs/CFH/DGDS
+1. California Department of Public Health.
+(2023).
+California Newborn Screening Program.
+Retrieved from: https://www.cdph.ca.gov/Programs/CFH/DGDS/Pages/nbs

 - Websites with Related Information